Looping Star (Clacton Pier)

 Looping Star is a steel roller coaster located at Clacton Pier in Clacton-on-Sea, Essex manufactured by Pinfari.
-It was formerly located at Codonas Amusement Park in Aberdeen, Scotland.
+It was formerly located at Codona's Amusement Park in Aberdeen, Scotland.

 It was the park's only ride with an inversion, built on top of the mini-golf and restaurant.
 It replaced the Galaxi roller coaster, which was moved to Loudoun Castle amusement park (now defunct).
 The ride used to have three trains, but after 2010 the ride operated 2 trains, then some point in 2017 The coaster operated just 1 train (the other two are sitting on the transfer track).
 They use the newer Pinfari trains, which can be seen on rides built from the mid 1990s onwards.